rcereceda/portfolio_example/README.md

 require_relative 'base'
 ```

-If you want to have stocks, portfolio and transactions for example, you can test with this variables:
+If you want to have stocks, a portfolio and transactions for example, you can test with this variables:

 ```
 Stock.new("26/03/2018", 10)